 Many Europeans were fascinated by Māori mythology.
-One was the German artist Wilhelm Dittmer, who visited New Zealand to collect oral traditions.
-He also illustrated many traditions with ink drawings.
+One was the German artist Wilhelm Dittmer, who visited New Zealand to collect oral traditions, many of which he illustrated with ink drawings.
 Here Māui, with his frightened brothers clinging to the canoe, heaves up the fish that is the North Island.
-The sun, to whom Māui and his brothers are linked in another tradition, watches on.
+The sun, to which Māui and his brothers are linked in another tradition, watches the action.

 Using this item